 The Consumer Confidence Index is a measurement of Americans’ attitudes about current and future economic conditions.
 It tells you how optimistic people are about the economy and their ability to find jobs.

-The Present Situation Index.
-It measures the response to two questions the survey asks:
+The Present Situation Index measures the response to two questions the survey asks:

 - How would you rate the present business conditions?

 - What would you say about available jobs in your area right now?

 For April 2022, this index was 152.6, down from 153.8 in March.

 The Expectations Index reports on respondents' predictions for business conditions and available jobs six months from now.
 It also measures whether those surveyed think their incomes will be higher, lower, or about the same in six months.

 For April 2022, this index was 77.2, up from 76.7 in March.